splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 Swift Package Manager (SPM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install the iOS RUM library using the Swift Package Manager (SPM) follow these steps.
+To install the iOS RUM library using the Swift Package Manager (SPM) follow these steps:

 1. In Xcode, select :strong:`File`, then :strong:`Add Packages...` or :strong:`File`, then :strong:`Swift Packages`, then :strong:`Add Package Dependency`, and enter the following URL in the search bar: